Shlok-Bhakta/yapper/README.md

 Since I’m on NixOS, I’ll leave a guide for how to install this on NixOS here.
 If you want to style it like mine, I’ve set it up with the Catppuccin theme.
 I’ll figure out how to share that too.

+This is currently on the backburner, building this thing has made me want to oof myself so if anyone can figure out how to make this installation work please lmk!

 ## Contributing

 Don’t expect much support, but if you have cool ideas, feel free to open a pull request.
 I am open to contributions and excited to see if anyone actually contributes to this project.
 If you do, feel free to give it a star! 😄